 Cricket in Greece? β a quirky leftover from British rule, Corfu boasts the oldest cricket club in Greece, with matches still played on the Spianada Square.

-Acharavi - a chilled seaside town with a long, family-friendly beach and loads of local tavernas.
-Great for relaxed holidays with all the essentials β sunbeds, scenery, and souvlaki.
+Acharavi - a chilled seaside town with a long, shallow beach and loads of local tavernas.
+Great for relaxed family jollies.

-Corfu Town β a stunner of a capital packed with Venetian charm, boujee boutiques, and delish tavernas.
-Perfect for culture lovers, history buffs, and anyone who enjoys a scenic evening stroll with a cocktail in hand.
+Corfu Town - a stunner of a capital packed with Venetian charm, boutiques, and tavernas.
+Perfect for culture lovers and scenic evening strolls.

-Gouvia β a proper mix of relaxation and nightlife, with a swanky marina, cracking beach bars, and a buzzing atmosphere.
-Perfect for couples and groups looking for a bit of everything.
+Gouvia - a proper mix of relaxation and nightlife with a swanky marina and cracking beach bars.
+Good for groups who want a bit of everything.

 Moraitika - a lively coastal spot mixing beach bars with old-school Greek charm.
-Great for couples and families after a chilled stay with a side of nightlife.
+Great base for both couples and families.

 Other resorts to stay at in Corfu: